How Startups Can Get SOC 2 Compliance Without a Security Team

 It helps you with continuous monitoring, automated evidence collection, pre-mapped controls, and policy templates.

-Step 4: Create (and Automate) Key Policies
+Try For Free ### Step 4: Create (and Automate) Key Policies

 You’ll need documentation for everything from onboarding to incident response.
 Use templates provided by your automation tool and customize as needed.